Boeing 720: Other equipment

 The Boeing 720 lacked an auxiliary power unit, and relied instead on ground power and pneumatic air to power the aircraft's systems, provide air conditioning, and start the engines while on the ground.
 The normal practice for Boeing 720 aircraft was to start the number three (inner starboard) engine first, then disconnect ground power and air.
 With one engine running, bleed air from that engine could be used to provide necessary air pressure to start the other engines one by one.
-On ground, with ground starting crew at hand, all four engines were usually started with ground crew help: this was more reliable and faster.
+On the ground, with the ground starting crew at hand, all four engines were usually started with ground crew help: this was more reliable and faster.

 Operational history

 United Airlines introduced the 720 on July 5, 1960.

 The first aircraft was a production aircraft for United Airlines which flew on November 23, 1959.
 The type certificate for the 720 was issued on June 30, 1960.
 The first service of the 720 was by United Airlines on July 5, 1960 on the Los Angeles-Denver-Chicago route.
 American Airlines followed by putting the 720 in commercial operation on July 31 that same year.
 On January 2, 1962, Pakistan International Airlines′ first Boeing 720B – a Boeing 720-040B (registration AP-AMG) piloted by Captain Abdullah Baig and copilot Captain Taimur Baig – set a world record during the London-to-Karachi leg of its delivery flight to Pakistan for speed over a commercial air route, making the flight in 6 hours 43 minutes 55 seconds at an average speed of 938.78 km/h.

 The 720 was supplanted by the Boeing 727 in the mid-1960s in its medium-range, high-performance market.
 In the late 1960s, 720 and 720B aircraft were used by the US military to shuttle troops to the Far-East war efforts.
 The interiors of these planes were stripped of class partitions.
 Some of these flights originated at Travis AFB California and flew nonstop to Japan.
 At least one of the landing sites was Yokota AB, Japan, before the troops traveled to their final destinations.

 After disposal of 720s by the major airlines, many were acquired by second-rank operators in South America and elsewhere.

 The Controlled Impact Demonstration used an FAA 720.

 In 1984, a Boeing 720 flown by remote control was intentionally crashed at Edwards AFB as a part of the FAA and NASA Controlled Impact Demonstration program.
 The test provided peak accelerations during a crash.
 The performance of fire-retardant fuel was also tested.